franklintarter/tailwindcss-overload/README.md

 export default Paragraph;
 ```

-Now calling `<Paragraph className="mb-2">...</Paragraph>` should result in the removal of the default `mb` utility and allow the overloaded utility to work regardless of "Cascading".
+Now when `<Paragraph className="mb-2">...</Paragraph>` is rendered the default `mb` is removed and the overloaded utility works regardless of "Cascading".

 ```html
 <p class="text-gray-800 font-sans mb-2">...</p>
 ```

-##
+### Contributing

+Issues, PRs and ideas welcome.

+### Next Steps

+Need to add more unit tests that cover large class strings, such as an extremely responsive component.
+For now I think most of the value comes out of overloading defaults of simple components like margin or color on Typography, widths or max-widths on Containers.. but we'll see.